IRS Articles

 How Much Does it Cost to File for 501c3 Tax Exemption

 How much does it cost to file for 501c3 tax exemption?
-That depends on which IRS form you use to file, and you have two options: IRS Form 1023-EZ or IRS Form 1023.
-Let’s take a look at both options in more detail: Option One: IRS Form 1023-EZ – If you are NOT a church, a school, a hospital, a foreign organization, or a medical research organization/hospital, and if your total projected revenue (gross receipts) is less than $50,000 per year, then there’s a good chance you will qualify for 501c3 tax exemption using IRS Form 1023-EZ.
+This depends on which IRS form you use to file, and you have two distinct options: IRS Form 1023-EZ or IRS Form 1023.
+Let’s take a look at both options in more detail: Option One: IRS Form 1023-EZ – If you are NOT a church, a school, a hospital, a foreign organization, or a medical research organization/hospital, and if your total projected revenue (gross receipts) is expected to be less than $50,000 per year, then there’s a good chance you will qualify for 501c3 tax exemption using IRS Form 1023-EZ.
 IRS Form 1023-EZ is a shorter and less expensive option for startup nonprofit organizations, and the IRS User Fee is only $275 (as of March, 2018).
 The IRS estimates less than 20 hours of total preparation time for completing this application, as opposed to 100+ hours for completing the traditional IRS Form 1023.
-Also, the turn around time for IRS [...]
+Also, the turn-around [...]

 501c3 Filing Fee